torokmark/assert.sh/README.md

 > Or copy the assert.sh where your project is located.

-2. Edit the script where you would like to use asserts and paste the next line on the top:
+II.
+Edit the script where you would like to use asserts and paste the next line on the top:

 ```sh
 source './assert.sh'
 ```

-3. Now assert functions are available for use.
+III.
+Now assert functions are available for use.

 ```sh
 assert_eq "hello" "world"